official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 acting under the inherent right to self‑defence under Article 51 of the UN Charter, there was “no substitute for the unique legitimacy provided by the United Nations”.
 Member

-159 Letter McDonald to Manning, 11 September 2002, ‘Iraq’.
+[^159]: Letter McDonald to Manning, 11 September 2002, ‘Iraq’.
-160 Letter Straw to Manning, 11 September 2002, ‘Iraq’.
+[^160]: Letter Straw to Manning, 11 September 2002, ‘Iraq’.
-161 UN General Assembly, ‘Fifty‑seventh session Thursday 12 September 2002’ (A/57/PV.2).
+[^161]: UN General Assembly, ‘Fifty‑seventh session Thursday 12 September 2002’ (A/57/PV.2).

 182

-The Report of the Iraq InquiryStates attached “fundamental importance to such legitimacy and the international rule of law”.
+States attached “fundamental importance to such legitimacy and the international rule of law”.
 They had shown, “notably in the action to liberate Kuwait”, that they were:

 “… willing to take actions under the authority of the Security Council, which they